Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

-We have shown that every snake corresponds to at most one intersection of $\cV(f)$ and $\cV(g)$.
+We have shown that every snake corresponds to at most one intersection of $\cV(f_1)$ and $\cV(f_2)$.
 It remains to discuss how to decide if a snake corresponds to an intersection.
 We begin by defining the orientation of points with respect to the snake.
 Let $S$ be a snake and let $B$ be a head of the snake.
-Suppose that $p$ and $q$ are two points on the external boundary of $\cN(B)$, i.e., boundaries of $\cN(B)$ that are also boundaries of $\cN(S)$.
-The external boundary of $\cN(B)$ is, therefore, a piecewise-linear path around $\cN(B)$.
-We say that $q$ is \emph{clockwise} from $p$ with respect to the snake if walking around $\partial\cN(B)\setminus S$ in a clockwise direction starting at the snake reaches $p$ before $q$.
+Suppose that $p$ and $q$ are two points on the external boundary $\partial B$ of $B$, that is, the three sides of $B$ that do not include the snake.
+We say that $q$ is \emph{clockwise} from $p$ with respect to the snake if walking around $\partial B$ in a clockwise direction starting at the snake reaches $p$ before $q$.
 In this case, $p$ is \emph{counterclockwise} from $q$ with respect to the snake, see Figures \ref{fig:snake_schematic} and \ref{fig:snake_proof_schematic.txt}.